tsnowak/usync/README.md

 ## Ubuntu Linux or WSL

-To install `unison-2.40` on ubuntu we need to reach back into the bowels of the ubuntu package archive.
+To install `unison-2.40` binaries on Ubuntu we need to reach back into the bowels of the Ubuntu package manager archive.
 ```
 wget http://mirrors.kernel.org/ubuntu/pool/universe/u/unison/unison_2.40.102-2ubuntu1_amd64.deb
 ```